Real estate companies: here’s the need-to-know about management and professional liability

 For example, when conditions are good, competition brings with it tortious interference allegations.
 More work can also mean a higher chance of errors or omissions in your work.

 On the flip side, when conditions are bad, financially strained investors are more likely to file lawsuits.
-Tenants unable to meet their obligations can lead to torpedoed deals or risky eviction proceedings.
+Tenants unable to meet their obligations can lead to torpedoed deals and risky eviction proceedings.

 Our intent here is to explore a few of the key risks faced by real estate companies.
 We’ll also look at the insurance products that can mitigate those risks and allow companies to focus on their core business and long-term goals.